Kia recalls 295,000 US vehicles for fire risks

 Dealers will inspect the engine compartment for fuel or oil leaks, perform an engine test and make any repairs including engine replacement, as necessary.
 Kia said it is currently developing a Knock Sensor Detection System software update.

-Kia’s civil penalty totaled US$70 million, including an upfront payment of US$27 million, requirements to spend US$16 million on specified safety measures, and a potential US$27 million deferred penalty.
+Kia’s civil penalty totalled US$70 million, including an upfront payment of US$27 million, requirements to spend US$16 million on specified safety measures, and a potential US$27 million deferred penalty.

 The settlement covers recalls in 2015 and 2017 for manufacturing issues that could lead to bearing wear and engine failure.